OptimalBits/bull/README.md

   }

   cluster.on('online', function(worker) {
-    // Lets create a few jobs for every created worker for(var i=0; i<500; i++){
+    // Lets create a few jobs for the queue workers for(var i=0; i<500; i++){
       queue.add({foo: 'bar'});
     };